back

 dynamic

-internal and external dialogue on workings of organisational values and purpose
+internal and external dialogue on values and purpose

 "(...) charactartistics of feminist intersectional working: dialogistic, empathetic, brave, open, values focussed, collaborative and inclusive, innovative and organically developing coaching culture."